dskibinski-7/ANPR/README.md

 ## Automatic number plate recognizer

-The purpose of the project was to create a system that is able to detect registration plate from the image and detect its numbers.
+The purpose of the project was to create a system that is able to detect licence plates from the image and detect their numbers.

 ### Model
 We used [tensorflow pre-trained model](https://github.com/tensorflow/models) that can be downloaded [here.](http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_mobilenet_v2_fpnlite_320x320_coco17_tpu-8.tar.gz)
 This model was trained on [COCO 2017 dataset](https://www.kaggle.com/datasets/awsaf49/coco-2017-dataset) with training images scaled to 320x320.
 Our model was fully trained on the [Car Licence Plate Detection dataset](https://www.kaggle.com/datasets/andrewmvd/car-plate-detection?resource=download) from Kaggle.

-The output is an image with found boundaries (considering certain threshold of model confidence) of the licence plate: <br />
+The output is an image with found boundaries (considering a certain threshold of model confidence) of the licence plate: <br />
 <p align="center">
   <img src="example_detection.png"/>
 </p>

 ### Recognizing numbers
-Firsly we preprocessed images with detected licences manually with openCV library and then used model for characters detection that was used in other project but results were unsatysfying.
+Firstly we preprocessed images with detected licences manually with the OpenCV library and then used a model for characters detection that was used in our other project but the results were unsatisfying.
-That's why we switched to [EasyOCR library](https://github.com/JaidedAI/EasyOCR) that outperformed our previous solution. <br />
+That's why we switched to [EasyOCR library](https://github.com/JaidedAI/EasyOCR) which outperformed our previous solution. <br />
 <p align="center">
   <img src="example_recognition.png"/>
 </p>

-### Futher work
+### Further work
-Futher works are related to Master thesis and will be based on comparing different methods of licence plates detection and recognition.
+Further works are related to the Master thesis and will be based on comparing different methods of licence plate detection and recognition.
 The objective is to create a system capable of processing video.